 Every course in the on-line learning system has a forum where students may talk to each other.
 In addition, CSNN Distance Education has an official Facebook page.
 All registered students may participate in these.

-You have a maximum of three years to complete the Natural Nutrition program, but if you have the time to devote to it, the program can be completed in as little as eighteen months (please note that in order to complete sooner, you must make payments sooner).
+You have a maximum of three years to complete the Natural Nutrition program, but if you have the time to devote to it, the program can be completed in a little over a year (please note that in order to complete sooner, you must make payments sooner).
 An additional two months are allowed in which to prepare for and complete the final exam.
 Should you be unable to complete your program within three years, it is possible to arrange an extension (fee applies).
 Upgrading may be required before you can write the final exam.

 The distance education program runs on a continual intake model.
 This means you can register at any time that is convenient for you, other than our annual holiday closure.
 Your three-year timeline starts at the end of the month of registration.
 Our shipping warehouse and financial office close over the New Year’s period.
 Registration is not possible at this times.

 Yes, all required texts are included in the course fees.

 Within a few business days of submitting the registration form on-line, you will receive an e-mail with instructions on how to access our on-line learning system, which you may do right away.
 Textbooks are shipped at about the same time and how long they take to get to you depends on where you live, but typically within a week for Canadian addresses.

 Yes, our fees are tax deductible in Canada.
 Receipts for income tax purposes will be issued, at year end, for fees paid for subjects completed within the current tax year, plus applicable taxes.